 Crochet balls are fun and easy to make in any size when you follow a simple pattern formula.
 The process starts like crocheting a circle, then it changes to a process like making a tube, and finally, you work the circle in reverse.
 You can use this tutorial to make spheres as soft play balls for babies, small fillers for a glass vase, dryer balls, pillows, bean bags, or even a giant pouf for sitting on!
 This tutorial uses US crochet terms.

 Start the Ball With a Magic Ring

 Starting and Round 1: Start with a magic circle.
 Work six single crochet stitches into the center of the circle.
 Join with a slip stitch (six stitches).
-You can make a ring of chain stitches to start the ball, but the magic circle forms a tighter ring, which helps on a project like this.Continue to 3 of 8 below.
+You can make a ring of chain stitches to start the ball, but the magic circle forms a tighter ring, which helps on a project like this.

 Notice that the number of stitches in the repeat for each round matches the round number.
-For example, the round 4 repeat is SC, SC, 2SC, which is 4 stitches.
-Round 5 would continue this way: single crochet, single crochet, single crochet, two single crochet, for a total of 5 stitches in the repeat.
+For example, the round four repeat is single crochet, single crochet, two single crochet, which is four stitches.
+Round five would continue this way: single crochet, single crochet, single crochet, two single crochet, for a total of five stitches in the repeat.
 Add as many rounds as you want until you reach the circumference of the ball you want to make.

 When you finish adding increase rows, it's time to make the middle of the ball.
 For this part, work in even single crochet rounds.